 - Spy Catsuit: A pretty realistic example, because Lady Christina's outfit is not a catsuit, in fact, but black leggings, a black shirt and boots.

-- Stripped to the Bone: The bus driver on trying to cross back the vortex.
+- Stripped to the Bone: The bus driver, on trying to cross back through the wormhole.